-Schema namespace Schema namespace prefix $\frac{http://ns.esko-graphics.com/inkinfo/1.0/}{egInk}$

-egInk:name string The name of the ink

-egInk:type string The type of the ink.
-It should be either:

-cgink.type sung process

-1

-• pantone

-T 1 1 1 • designer

-egInk:book string Optional field.
-It should be one of the

-BGCMS ink book names, or "none" for

-x 1 unregistered inks

-egInk:egname string Optional field.
-Should be the internal

-× 1 (BGCMS) ink name

-egInk:r double The red component of the sRGB

-equivalent of a 100% patch of the ink.

-Intensities are defined between 0.0 (no

-intensity) and 1.0 (full intensity)

-egInk:g double The green component of the sRGB

-equivalent of a 100% patch of the ink

-egInk:b double The blue component of the sRGB

-equivalent of a 100% patch of the ink

-egInk:attribute string The attribute of the ink as specified in

-one of the Graphic Editors.
-It should be

-either:

-• normal

-• opaque

-• varnish

-• technical

-egInk:opacity double The opacity of the ink.
-Opacity has a

--0 value between 0.0 and 1.0.
-A value of

-0.0 means completely transparent, 1.0

-means completely opaque.

-egInk:inknrsoriginal string Several inks of the original production

-•88 54 mg file might have been taken together to

-create one digital film set ink or

-"separation".

-This key contains a comma-separated list

-of the indexes of those "production file"

-inks, referring to their position in the

-printing sequence of the original

-production file.
-See the Used References

-section in this document for information

-about the original production file.
+Schema namespace Schema namespace prefix http://ns.esko-graphics.com/inkinfo/1.0/ egInk egInk:name string The name of the ink egInk:type string The type of the ink.
+It should be either: • process • pantone • designer egInk:book string Optional field.
+It should be one of the BGCMS ink book names, or "none" for unregistered inks egInk:egname string Optional field.
+Should be the internal (BGCMS) ink name egInk:r double The red component of the sRGB equivalent of a 100% patch of the ink.
+Intensities are defined between 0.0 (no intensity) and 1.0 (full intensity) egInk:g double The green component of the sRGB equivalent of a 100% patch of the ink egInk:b double The blue component of the sRGB equivalent of a 100% patch of the ink egInk:attribute string The attribute of the ink as specified in one of the graphic editors.
+It should be either: • normal • opaque • varnish • technical egInk:opacity double The opacity of the ink.
+Opacity has a value between 0.0 and 1.0.
+A value of 0.0 means completely transparent, 1.0 means completely opaque. egInk:inknrsoriginal string Several inks of the original production file might have been taken together to create one digital film set ink or "separation".
+This key contains a comma-separated list of the indexes of those "production file" inks, referring to their position in the printing sequence of the original this document for information shout the original uns document for information about the original production file.